haiwen/seafile-admin-docs/manual/maintain/clean_database.md

 The corresponding items in UserEvent will deleted automatically by MariaDB when the foreign keys in Event table are deleted.

-Since version 7.0, we is using the table Activity intead of Event.
+Since version 7.0, the table Activity is used intead of Event.
 Correspondingly, you need to empty the Activity table.

 Use the following command: